TOD-theses/paper-transaction-analysis/notes/Further Research.md

 Is the influence trace a minimal reproducible example?

+### Automatic migitation

+We could automatically add a `require(readPointState == prestateWithoutAttacker)` statement to the vulnerable state-reading contract.

+For that we would:
+1. Identify contract $C_V$ that contains the TOD source
+2. At the beginning of the function call in $C_V$, patch the bytecode to load the state, compare it to the constant and revert if false
+3. For all calls leading before $C_V$, increase the sent gas by the necessary amount for the patched bytecode
+4. Trace the transaction, with modified bytecodes and increased gas

+Note, that this does not pass the expected state as a parameter, but instead uses a constant.
+This is for simplicity and may affect the reasoning of the detection tools.
+Passing it as a parameter would be more realistic.

 ## TOD Trace Visualization

 Visualize / Display clearly, how the TOD occurred.